elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

 * Raise an appropriate error message when a config file is missing.
 You can do this by doing a `File.exist?` check before loading your configuration file, or by rescuing the error a failed load causes and then re-raising a more specific error that instructs the user on where to set up their configuration file.

-* Make it as easy as possible for users to override defaults by merging their overrides rather than forcing them to replace whole configuration structures in order to make a small change.
+* Make it very easy for users to override defaults by merging their overrides rather than forcing them to replace whole configuration structures in order to make a small change.

 ### Reflections